WRITTEN BY: BRUCE LOVELACE

 This was my photography excursion: "Beyond the Fence" inside the Lakota Wolfe Preserve in Columbia, New Jersey.
 It's just a stone's throw from the Delaware Water Gap, making it a little over a two hour drive from my home.
 Come join me now in a photographic glimpse into wolf life.

 I photographed this wolf with a normal wide-angle to telephoto zoom from a moderate distance.
-There are several viewing/photography portals in each of the wolf compounds at Lakota Wolf Preserve enabling you to photograph these majestic animals at close range.
+There are several viewing/photography portals in each of the wolf compounds at Lakota Wolf Preserve, enabling you to photograph these majestic animals at close range.

 You have a choice of taking the general group tour or a private "photography tour."
 You get your own guide who works with the wolves to make sure you get repeated photo opportunities.
 Photographers of any skill level can take advantage of the private guided photography/video sessions and get some great photos.